MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm-schema.md

 1. Go back to the solution summary and export the solution as a managed solution.

-1. Import the solution into the required environment that must have the v2 schema enabled.
+1. Import the solution into the required environment.
+This environment must have the v2 schema enabled.